OpenTechConsult/NodeCookbook/04-using-web-protocols/04-recipe-handling-file-upload/README.md

 In some cases, you may want to upload multiple files to a server at the same time.
 Conveniently, with **formidable**, this is supported by default.
 We just need to make one change to our **form.html** file, which is added __multiple__ attribute to the input element.

+## Processing multiple input types

+It's common for a form to contain a mixture of input type.
+The **formidable** module handles multiple input types.

+Let's extend the HTML form to contain some additional text input fields to demonstrate how formidable handles multiple input types.

+We'll receive a JSON response containing all our form data.